Cory-DeDell/NBA-Play-By-Play-Kaggle/README.md

 the tipoff play info (merged into a single row for a given game).
 You can also choose to return a data frame that inlcudes only the first basket plays without tipoff data.

-# First basket data exploration
+# First basket data exploration notebook
 NBA_First_Basket_Analysis.ipynb performs some data exploration tasks and creates some useful visualizations of the data.
+The table of contents links in the notebook will not work when viewing it on GitHub.
+[Follow this link to Jupyter notebook viewer that enables the links.](https://nbviewer.org/github/Cory-DeDell/NBA-Play-By-Play-Kaggle/blob/main/NBA_First_Basket_Analysis.ipynb)